Chris Chambliss: The "Chris Chambliss Rule"

 "I just kind of reacted like I always did.
 I wasn't trying to hit a home run.
 Sometimes when you react to a high fastball it works out that way.
 Then, when I was running around the bases, fans were coming at me from everywhere, grabbing me, pounding me on the back.
 I was just trying to get around the bases and into the dugout---I ran at least one guy over---but I never made it to home plate.
 Later, after I got to the clubhouse, [Graig] Nettles said I should return to the field and touch home plate, just to make it official.
 But when we got back out there, home plate and all the other bases were gone, stripped from their moorings and confiscated by the delirious Yankee fans."

-Kansas City manager Whitey Herzog could have appealed the play, as Major League rules state that a player must touch all bases on any hit or when running the bases.
+Kansas City manager Whitey Herzog could have appealed the play, as Major League Baseball rules state that a player must touch all bases on any hit or when running the bases.
 However, the mayhem on the field made this task impossible, and given the magnitude of the game, Herzog would have never tried to have it restarted or protested due to a technicality.
 In any event, the umpires had already decided to let the run count given the circumstances of the situation.

 As a result of this incident, Major League Baseball changed the rules to allow the umpire to award any base runner or batter a run when he cannot reach the plate due to fans rushing the field.
 This had the effect of codifying the decision made by the umpires in Game 5.

 Chambliss as a member of the Atlanta Braves in the 1980s.